xMestas/RoyLanguage/README.md

   `Nothing`

-  A Nothing value is returned because using an If statement with a condition that is not a boolean is not allowed.
+  A Nothing value is returned because using an if statement with a condition that is not a boolean is not allowed.

 - `runFun prog3 ([], [])`